-St. John’s UCC in Lansdale is committed to better understanding and working to resolve issues of racial justice in our church, in our community, in our country & in the world.
+St. John’s UCC in Lansdale is committed to better understanding and working to resolve issues of racial justice in our church, in our community, in our country and in the world.
 There are no easy answers to this complex issue, but we seek to do what we can through prayer, reading, studying and taking action where we can.

 From our United Church of Christ denomination: “In America, the topic of race continues to be difficult to discuss in many social settings.
 Very few Christian churches are leading bold and courageous conversations, engaging in direct social activism, and participating in civil disobedience as a way to bring attention to and disrupt racist systems and structures.